-- Overall project scoring will be based on the percentage of applicable points on which projects are eligible to be scored. - See ATTACHMENT 2 to review the application scorecard.
+- Overall project scoring will be based on the percentage of applicable points on which projects are eligible to be scored. - RENEWAL APPLICANTS' data from CMIS and equivalent will be used for scoring, so project applicants must ensure that their data is up-to-date.

+• See ATTACHMENT 2 to review the application scorecard.